waxbetty/Sushi-fork-1/readme.md

 ### Using Event Delegation

 This will be the final iteration of this script.
-It is a standard to use what is known as _event delegation_ in JavaScript.
+It common to use what is known as _event delegation_ in JavaScript.

 Event Delegation refers to the process of using the browser's native event propagation or "bubbling" to handle events at a higher level in the DOM than the element on which the event originated.